-Risk What is known Preventability Cardiac disorders Disturbed function (dysfunction) of the heart: palpitations (feelings or sensations that your heart is pounding or racing), angina pectoris (type of chest pain caused by reduced blood flow to the heart Palpitations, angina pectoris and arrhythmia are common side effects that may affect up to 1 in 10 people treated with bendamustine.
+Risk What is known Preventability Cardiac disorders Disturbed function (dysfunction) of the heart: palpitations (feelings or sensations that your heart is pounding or racing), angina pectoris (type of chest pain caused by reduced blood flow to the heart muscle) disturbed heart rhythms (arrhythmia) accumulation of fluid in the heart sac, escape of fluid into the pericardial space (pericardial effusion) increased heart rate (tachycardia) heart attack (myocardial infarct) heart failure Palpitations, angina pectoris and arrhythmia are common side effects that may affect up to 1 in 10 people treated with bendamustine.
 Pericardial effusion is an uncommon side effect that may affect up to 1 in 100 people.
+Tachycardia, myocardial infarction and heart failure are very rare side effects that may affect up to 1 in 10,000 people.
 Patients must inform their doctor in cases of existing heart disease (e.g. heart attack, chest pain, severely disturbed heart rhythms).
-The doctor should monitor the potassium levels in blood and must give potassium supplement when the level of
+The doctor should monitor the potassium levels in blood and must give potassium supplement when the level of potassium is lower than 3.5 mEq/L. Furthermore, the doctor must perform electrocardiogram measurement.
+Infections Infections such as pneumonia (very rarely, i.e. up to 1 in 10,000 people) and sepsis (rarely, i.e. up to 1 in 1,000 people) have been reported during treatment with bendamustine.
+In rare cases, infection has been associated Patients with myelosuppression following bendamustine hydrochloride treatment should be advised to contact a physician if they have symptoms or signs of infection, including fever or respiratory symptoms.
+Signs or